spacetelescope/jupyterhub-deploy/fuse/README.md

 # Source Projects

-This JupyterHub effort took inputs from several similar Kubernetes projects on GitHub,  primarily:
+This effort took inputs from several similar Kubernetes projects on GitHub,
+primarily:

 ## Goofys on Kubernetes